bbk-pij-2012-20/JavascriptExercises/functions/readme.md

 In Javascript, every function has two things: 1. the arguments object (mentioned above), and 2. the variable 'this'.

 'this' refers to the 'context object' and you can explicitly refer to a specific context object when calling a function by using either apply() or call().

+<li><h4>callbacks</h4></li>

+The Javascript runtime is single-threaded.
+Hence a Javascript engine like V8 has only one callstack.
+A single-threaded language is susceptible to long delays, via blocking of the execution of subsequent code (particularly debilitating where a line of code is waiting on an I/O).
+However, web browsers surmount this problem, under the hood, with other threads which include the Web APIs (or C++ APIs in Node.js).
+The Web APIs makes use of event loops and callback queues.
+These other threads cannot be manipulated directly by the developer.
+The Javascript developer can only interact with them indirectly, using callbacks.
+As such, the mechanics of concurrency are essentially done for you.
+To enact a callback, you pass the name of a function as a parameter to another function.
+If you do not want it to behave as a callback, you pass the name of a function with parentheses to the function.